-In another post I told you about depression from the viewpoint of blogger Darren Rowse of ProBlogger,com.
-He shared how he has dealt with depression, steps that I endorse and recommend to my patients.
+In another post I told you about depression from the viewpoint of blogger Darren Rowse of ProBlogger.com.
+He shared how he dealt with depression, steps that I endorse and recommend to my patients.
 In this post I talk about another public person who has depression and uses her insights to help others.

 Sheila Walsh-singer, speaker, author

 Sheila was an accomplished singer when she became co-host of The 700 Club.
 She seemed to be at the peak of her career publicly but privately she was careening downward.
 One evening she left the studio on the verge of suicide and checked into a mental hospital .

 Since then she has lived with depression but not under the weight of depressive feelings.